kobotoolbox/docs/source/manual_upload.md

 3. Follow the import steps shown below.

-## Exporting data from KoBoCollect
+## Exporting data from KoboCollect

 1. Connect the device to your computer